|

 Set encryption sector size for use with plain device type.
 It

-Increasing sector size from 512 bytes to 4096 bytes can
+Increasing sector size from 512 to 4096 bytes can provide

-provide better performance on most of the modern storage
+better performance on most modern storage devices and with

 --serialize-memory-hard-pbkdf